inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 partially overlap in frequency.
 The scalar analog model is insufficient to simulate partially overlapping channels, thus we use the dimensional analog model.
-The example simulation for this case uses the ``CrosstalkShowcasePartiallyOverlappingFrequencyBands`` network, which contains a :ned:`Ieee80211DimensionalRadioMedium` module.
-The simulation is specified in the ``PartiallyOverlappingFrequencyBands`` configuration.
+The example simulation for this case uses the ``CrosstalkShowcaseOneRadioMediumModule`` network.
+The simulation is specified
+in the ``PartiallyOverlappingFrequencyBands`` configuration.
-The hosts are configured to have :ned:`Ieee80211DimensionalRadio` modules.
+The radio medium module and radios in the hosts are configured to use the dimensional analog model.
 The host pairs are set to adjacent Wifi Channels 1 and 2.
 Also, a more realistic signal spectrum is configured, based on the spectral mask of OFDM transmissions, as in the 802.11 standard: